 - up (adv.)

-- Old English up, uppe, from Proto-Germanic *upp- "up" (cf. Old Frisian up; Old Norse upp; Danish, Dutch op; Old High German uf, German auf "up"; Gothic iup "up, upward," uf "on, upon, under;" OHG oba, German ob "over, above, on, upon"), from PIE root *upo "up from below" (cf. Sanskrit upa "near, under, up to, on," Greek hypo "under, below," Latin sub "under;" see sub-).
+- Old English up, uppe, from Proto-Germanic *upp- "up" (cf. Old Frisian, Old Saxon up "up, upward," Old Norse upp; Danish, Dutch op; Old High German uf, German auf "up"; Gothic iup "up, upward," uf "on, upon, under;" Old High German oba, German ob "over, above, on, upon"), from PIE root *upo "up from below" (cf. Sanskrit upa "near, under, up to, on," Greek hypo "under, below," Latin sub "under;" see sub-).

-Meaning "exhilarated, happy" first attested 1815.
-Musical up tempo (adj.) is recorded from 1948.
-Up-and-coming "promising" is from 1848.
-Phrase on the up-(and-up) "honest, straightforward" first attested 1863, American English.
-Up the river "in jail" first recorded 1891, originally in reference to Sing Sing, which is up the Hudson from New York City.
+As a preposition, "to a higher place" from c.1500; also "along, through" (1510s), "toward" (1590s).
+Often used elliptically for go up, come up, rise up, etc. Up the river "in jail" first recorded 1891, originally in reference to Sing Sing, which is up the Hudson from New York City.
 To drive someone up the wall (1951) is from the notion of the behavior of lunatics or caged animals.
 Insulting retort up yours (scil. ass) attested by late 19c.

 - up (v.)

-- earliest recorded sense is "to drive and catch (swans)," 1560, from up (adv.).
-Meaning "to get up, rise to one's feet" (as in up and leave) is recorded from 1643.
+- 1550s, "to drive and catch (swans)," from up (adv.).
+Intransitive meaning "get up, rise to one's feet" (as in up and leave) is recorded from 1640s.
 Sense of "to move upward" is recorded from 1737.
 Meaning "increase" (as in up the price of oil) is attested from 1915.
-Cf. Old English verb uppian "to rise."
+Cf. Old English verb uppian "to rise up, swell."
+Related: Upped; upping.
 Upping block is attested from 1796.